-In order to ensure the school has effective procedures for managing absence, the attendance officer, supported by the SLT, will:
+In order to ensure the school has effective procedures for managing absence, the senior attendance champion, supported by the SLT, will:

-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Engaging with LA attendance teams. - Using fixed penalty notices.
+- Establish a range of evidence-based interventions to address barriers to attendance.

+- Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work.

+- Attend or lead attendance reviews in line with escalation procedures.

+- Establish robust escalation procedures which will be initiated before absence becomes a problem by:

+- Sending letters to parents.

+- Having a weekly review.

+- Engaging with LA attendance teams.

+- Using fixed penalty notices.

+- Arranging attendance meetings.

-The school will use attendance data, to develop specific strategies to improve attendance where patterns of absence are emerging.
+The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
 These strategies will be developed on a case-by-case basis, and will consider the particular needs of the pupils whom the intervention is designed to target.